 Operating a retirement plan in 2021 is a complex and time-consuming endeavor.
-Effective administration of the plan requires experience and expertise in numerous disciplines including accounting, finance, operations, compliance and investment performance, among others.
+Effective administration of the plan requires experience and expertise in numerous disciplines including accounting, finance, operations, compliance, and investment performance, among others.
 Enterprise Iron helps our clients navigate these complexities with a high degree of competency and expertise.
-Our comprehensive Fiduciary Assessments are led by our Accredited Investment Fiduciary (AIF) and Analyst (AIFA) employees who leverage the prudent practices espoused by Fi360 and CEFEX.

 1. The SECURE Act changed the rules regarding the start date to take RMDs to age 72.
-The Act also changed the rules around the distribution of Inherited IRAs.
+The Act also changed the rules for the distribution of Inherited IRAs.

 2. The CARES Act was crafted to provide relief during the COVID-19 pandemic and waived most RMDs for 2020 and increased the limit on 401(k) loans to $100,000.
 It also created a new coronavirus related distribution, The COVID Related Distribution Exception (CRD), which allows families to take a total distribution of up to $100,000 from their individual 401(k), 403(b) or IRA plans if the participant or their spouse was affected by the virus.
 For any eligible individual, the standard 10% early withdrawal penalty for any distribution before age 59 ½ was waived.
 In addition, CRD allows any taxes on the distribution to be paid ratably over three years or avoided completely if the distribution is repaid within three years.
 If the distribution is repaid, it will be treated as a 2020 rollover and no tax will be due.